marissashey/processing/README.md

 # processing
-A compilation of projects made with Processing Java/Python, such as Conway's Game of Life, Craig Reynold's Boids, and experimental mishmashes of writing x animation.
+A compilation of projects made with Processing Java/Python such as Conway's Game of Life, Craig Reynold's Boids, and experimental mishmashes of writing & animation.